samlanka/RevEnggPolicy/README.md

 # RevEngg_Policy

 The Jupyter notebook provides a tabular Q-learning algorithm for OpenAI FrozenLake8x8 Environment.
-The environment is modified so to make the actions determinstic.
+The environment is modified to make the actions determinstic.
 This functions as a deterministic policy, gridworld environment.

 Prerequisites: [OpenAI Gym](https://github.com/openai/gym)